Cardi B Flaunts Booty And Tattoos In Fringed Silver Bikini

 On her bottom half, she wore what appeared to be string bikini bottoms with a sparkling fringe that sat over her booty.

-The star posed in front of the bright blue sky with a few clouds that were reflected in the pool water.

 In the caption, she urged her 82 million followers to head to her website to pre-order her new music.
+Plenty of fans flooded the comments section with messages.

 "Well damn," one person wrote.

-“The Category is BODY,” another comment read, borrowing lyrics from Megan Thee Stallion’s hit single “Body.”
+"The Category is BODY," another commenter noted, borrowing lyrics from Megan Thee Stallion's hit single "Body."

-“And this is why she is the queen.
-Because [every] time they doubt her she comes back for revenge they out here looking for revengeeeeeeeeee,” a third person wrote alongside a heart eye face.
+"And this is why she is the queen.
+Because [every] time they doubt her she comes back for revenge they out here looking for revengeeeeeeeeee," a third person gushed alongside a heart-eye face.

-“ZzzzzzDamn girl you Betta,” a fourth comment read with several of the same emoji.
+"ZzzzzzDamn girl you Betta," a fourth comment read, with several more heart-eyes.

-Cardi’s no stranger to flashing some skin on social media.
-She previously got very candid in a video posted in December as she filmed herself walking back and forth in front of the camera in a crop top and a see-through skirt made of strings of material and pearls.
+Cardi's no stranger to flashing some skin on social media.
+She previously got very candid in a video posted in December as she filmed herself walking back and forth in front of the camera in a crop top and a see-through skirt made of strings of fabric and pearls.

 "Body and back fat," Cardi captioned the upload, seemingly confirming it wasn't edited as she pretended to be on a runway while at home.